A Faithful and Quantitative Notion of Distant Reduction for the Lambda-Calculus with Generalized Applications: A calculus with generalized applications

-Let us discuss now some properties related to (simple) typability for generalized applications~\cite{joachimskimatthes00}, a system that we call $\systemST$.
-Recall the following typing rules, where $\sigma, \rho, \tau ::= \btva \other \sig\to\rho$, and $\btva$ belongs to a set of base type variables:
+\paragraph{Properties of simply typed terms} Let us now briefly discuss two properties related to \deft{simple typability} for generalized applications, using the original type system of \cite{joachimski00}, which is called here $\sysSTJ$.
+Recall the following typing rules, where $A, B, C \Coloneqq \btvone \mid A \to B$, and $\btvone$ belongs to a set of constants.
+Symbol~$\Gamma$ denotes a \deft{type environment} mapping distinct variables to simple types.